Sean-w94/atmos/article.md

 is straightforward understanding the implications of their usage is a longer journey than we had time for.

-Further, there's the issue of code bloat during transpilation, plus runtime inefficiency (generators being the prime candidate slow execution when transpiled).
+Further, there's the issue of code bloat during transpilation of macro-syntax extensiojns, plus runtime inefficiency (generators being the prime candidate for slow execution when transpiled).

 Finally, it was important to keep the project simple.
 [Classes][] aren't the right paradigm for linear/cyclical data